-Employee: Recognizing this responsibility , I agree to the following (plea se initial each line): I will access university records or nly as required to perform my a assigned duties.
-I will store information under secindividual's privacy. ure conditions and make every effort to ensure I will not divulge, copy, release, s properly authorized by the appropriate uni federal laws, record retention schedules an versity official within the scop - I will forward all requests for infogeneral counsel for guidance.
-I will not relinstructed to by university's general counse ease information covered by the I will not release information about the basis of non-public information (for ex - I have read the NMSU Security C with its provisions.
-Camera Policy and Procedures and agree to comply I understand that failure to comply may re employment. sult in disciplinary action, incl uding termination of Employee Printed Name Employee Signature: Date : Rev 01.08.13
+Employee: Recognizing this responsibility, I agree to the following (please initial each line):

+I will access university records only as required to perform my assigned duties.

+I will store information under secure conditions and make every effort to ensure individual's privacy.

+I will not divulge, copy, release, sell, loan, review, alter or destroy records except as properly authorized by the appropriate university official within the scope of applicable state or federal laws, record retention schedules and internal policies.

+I will forward all requests for information via an open records request to the university's general counsel for guidance.
+I will not release information covered by these requests until instructed to by university's general counsel or my supervisor.

+I will not release information about students, staff or employees that was requested on the basis of non-public information (for example - recordings, verbal talk, etc.)

+I have read the NMSU Security Camera Policy and Procedures and agree to comply with its provisions.

+I understand that failure to comply may result in disciplinary action, including termination of employment.

+Employee Printed Name Employee Signature: Date : Rev 01.08.13